vmware/ansible-collection-alb/docs/avi_albservicesconfig.rst

                             </td>
             <td>
                                                 <div style="font-size: small">
-                  - Default values for waf management.
+                  - Default values to be used for pulse waf management.
                 </div>
                                 <div style="font-size: small">
                   - Field introduced in 21.1.1.